entando/entando-docs/vuepress/docs/next/tutorials/create/ms/add-access-controls.md

 ``` sh
 ent prj ext-keycloak start
 ```
-2. Start the microservice in new shell
+2. Start the microservice in a new shell
 ``` sh
 ent prj be-test-run
 ```